Financial Aid: Frequently Asked Questions

 How does the school determine eligibility for the Financial Aid Program?

-More information about FACTS available here.
+More information about Smart Aid is available here.

 Is my Financial Aid package renewable each year?